Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

-The physical system that is described by the Hamiltonian density~(\ref{hd-higgs-p3}) emerged by means of a {\em canonical\/} transformation from the original density~(\ref{hd-higgs}).
-Therefore, both systems are {\em canonically equivalent}.
-In the transformed system, we only consider the real part $\phi_{1}$ of the complex field $\phi$.
-The corresponding degree of freedom now finds itself in the {\em mass\/} of the massive vector field $A_{\mu}$.
-This transformation of two massive scalar fields $\phi_{1,2}$ that interact with a massless vector field $A_{\mu}$ into a single massive scalar field $\phi_{1}^{\prime}$ plus one now massive vector field $A_{\mu}$ is commonly referred to as {\em Higgs mechanism}.
+The physical system that is described by the Hamiltonian density~(\ref{hd-higgs-p2}) emerged by means of a \emph{canonical} transformation from the original density~(\ref{H-g2}).
+Therefore, both systems are \emph{canonically equivalent}.
+In the transformed system, we consider the $\Phi$ to be \emph{real}.
+The corresponding degree of freedom now finds itself in the \emph{mass term} of the now massive vector field $A_{\mu}$.
+The transformation of \emph{two} massive scalar fields $\phi=\phi_{1}+\rmi\phi_{2}$ that interact with a \emph{massless} vector field $a_{\mu}$ into a \emph{single} massive scalar field $\Phi_{1}$ that interacts with a now \emph{massive} vector field $A_{\mu}$ is commonly referred to as the \emph{Higgs-Kibble mechanism}. gengaugetra